urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Options**

 - **pointer**
-  : A pointer to test for association
+  : A pointer to test for association.
+    Its pointer association status shall not be undefined.

 - **target**
   : A target that is to be tested for occupying the same storage